 It’s perfect for browsing, with lots of comfy chairs to relax in.
 The books are displayed enticingly.
 There’s a little coffee shop so you can relax with an espresso.
 They get your favorite writers to come in for readings, so there’s always a sense of event and excitement.

-They do everything right, and they’ve always had plenty of customers.
+They do everything right, and they have always had plenty of customers.

 But they still closed their doors last year.